Blend2D

 Blend2D is a relatively small project that has only one dependency (AsmJit), which is usually built together with Blend2D itself.
 It's recommended to visit a download page and to read build instructions although the instructions provided here are complete and show how to build a first application with a statically linked Blend2D.
 The instructions shown here should work for all operating systems and all IDEs and build systems that are supported by CMake.

 All code samples provided by this page are part of Blend2D tests.
-Tests and sample applications are built when BLEND2D_TEST=1 CMake variable is set.
+Tests and sample applications are part of Blend2D and can be built when BLEND2D_TEST=1

-We are going to start from scratch so we will create a new directory and call it a workspace.
-You can chose any other name, but in this document we will always refer to the workspace:
+We are going to start from scratch so we will create a new directory and call it a workspace

 # Create the workspace and move there.